laelbarlow/typhaon/README.md

 - Linux Sun Grid Engine (SGE) computing cluster.
 This has not been tested on other cluster types.
 Only partial functionality is available if installed on a Linux of MacOS personal computer.
-- Python3 and the Conda package manager (Conda is not available on all clusters).
+- Python3 and the [Conda package and environment manager](https://docs.conda.io/en/latest/) (Conda is not available on all clusters).